MrSoderman/Tiny-6502-Assembler-Disassembler/README.md

 ## Known Issues

 - Multiple `* = $xxxx` directives are not supported yet; only the first base address is respected.
 Using multiple base address resets may cause incorrect assembly or disassembly.
+- The assembler currently assumes all numbers are in hexadecimal, and the disassembler expresses everything in hexadecimal.

 ## Resources